ZeppLu/KDE-at-Arch/README.md

 ---------
 - [ ] latte-dock settings upload, where settings of plasmoids have been included
 - [ ] theme, including workspace, titlebar, icon (take a look at [this](https://www.reddit.com/r/unixporn/comments/8uhjzk/kde_plasma/))
-- [ ] global menu for GTK apps, libreoffice?
 - [ ] fonts (incorrect serif chinese font in chrome, ugly chinese font in konsole)
 - [ ] kinetic scrolling with libinput
 - [ ] blue line between titlebar and mainwindow (follow [this link](http://www.alexl.netsons.org/78/#comment-643)).
 - [ ] shortcuts configurations upload
+- [ ] fine-tuning of the top panel (how to make title always locate at the center, at the same time don't shadow the global menu?)